KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 https://2023.djangocon.us/talks/an-approach-to-lightweight-tenancy-management-using-django-rest-framework/
 -->

-After the conference and group photo, I attended the complimentary speaker/organizer dinner at [The Pit](https://www.thepit-durham.com/).
+After the conference activities and group photo, I attended the complimentary speaker and organizer dinner at [The Pit](https://www.thepit-durham.com/).
 The food was really good!

 The Pit dining room
 ![](recap-of-djangocon-us-2023-images/the-pit-dining-room.jpg)